diogopontual/imagine/README.md

 # imagine

-Library to resize, crop and upload images on web applications.
+Imagine is a library to resize, crop and upload images on web applications.
+The list bellow enumerate some situations where **imagine** is applicable:

+* User avatar edition;
+* Crop image to submit on web applications;
+* etc.